Find Trade Colleges

 Airline Pilot, Copilot, or Flight Engineer

-What Does it Take to Be an Airline Pilot, Copilot, or Flight Engineer?
+What is an Airline Pilot, Copilot, or Flight Engineer?

-Example of Airline Pilot, Copilot, or Flight Engineer Job Pilot and navigate the flight of fixed-wing, multi-engine aircraft, usually on scheduled air carrier routes, for the transport of passengers and cargo.
+Airline Pilot, Copilot, or Flight Engineer Example Pilot and navigate the flight of fixed-wing, multi-engine aircraft, usually on scheduled air carrier routes, for the transport of passengers and cargo.
 Requires Federal Air Transport Pilot certificate and rating for specific aircraft type used.
 Includes regional, National, and international airline pilots and flight instructors of airline pilots.

 • Perform minor maintenance work, or arrange for major maintenance.